 Robert I, the new king after Aerys's death during the Sack of King's Landing, ordered his younger brother, Stannis Baratheon, to construct a new fleet and conquer Dragonstone from the remaining Targaryen loyalists.
 Ser Willem Darry fled with Viserys and Daenerys for the safety of the Braavosian coast before Stannis's ships arrived.
 Stannis commanded the successful assault on Dragonstone.
 Robert then granted the island and its castle to Stannis.

 A Clash of Kings

 During the War of the Five Kings, the poor lands of Dragonstone give King Stannis few supporters for his claim to the Iron Throne.
 For the past half-year no craft that has come within sight of Dragonstone has been allowed to leave again.
-The castle's maester, Cressen, is killed during his attempt to poison Melisandre.
-Queen's Men sack the sept and Melisandre burns the statues of the Seven.
+The island's docks are full of ships for Stannis's royal fleet.

 A Storm of Swords

-At the Wall King Stannis sends word to Ser Rolland on Dragonstone to begin mining obsidian.
-Stannis fears he will not hold his seat much longer but hopes that the Lord of Light shall grant them enough frozen fire to arm themselves against the Others before the Dragonstone falls.
+Once at the Wall Stannis sends word to Ser Rolland Storm to begin mining obsidian on the island.
+Stannis fears he will not hold his seat much longer but hopes that the Lord of Light shall grant them enough "frozen fire" to arm themselves against the Others before Dragonstone falls.

 A Feast for Crows

 With Stannis gone, only a few fishing ships remain to defend Dragonstone.
 The Redwyne fleet transports two thousand Lannister soldiers from King's Landing across Blackwater Bay, and Lord Paxter Redwyne encamps beneath the castle's walls.